National Civic League: All-America Conversations

 The kit also includes tips for facilitators and note takers, a note-taking tool, ground rules, a sign-in sheet, sample recruitment letter, and many other resources.

 Resources

+Healthy Democracy

+In October 2024, the Healthy Democracy Map was launched which tracks and maps all the organizations in the United States working to improve democracy as well as showing links between groups that are members of coalitions.
+It is designed to help people who want to get involved in promoting and protecting democracy.

 National Civic Review

 One of the nation's oldest and most respected journals of civic affairs, the National Civic Review includes case studies, reports, interviews and essays to help communities learn about the latest developments in collaborative problems-solving, civic engagement, local government innovation and democratic governance.
 Some of the country's leading doers and thinkers have contributed articles to this invaluable resource for elected officials, public managers, nonprofit leaders, grassroots activists, and public administration scholars seeking to make America's communities more inclusive, participatory, innovative and successful.

 Promising practices monthly webinars

 Th League hosts a free monthly webinar series highlighting successful projects around the country with speakers from cities implementing creative strategies for civic engagement.
 By equipping individuals, institutions and local governmental bodies through this series with ideas, models and insights that can be adopted/adapted to individual communities National Civic League hopes to accelerate the pace of change in communities across the country.
 Webinar topics include: